jchai01/jchai01/content/posts/best-sideloaded-android-apps.md

 ViMusic: A more morally accpetable alternative?
 Have not personally tried it though:
 https://github.com/vfsfitvnm/ViMusic

-### IceRaven
+## IceRaven

 A fork of Firefox, allows you to install browser add-ons such as the legendary uBlock Origin.
 Other options exist too (Chromite).

-### F-Droid
+## F-Droid

 FOSS (Free and Open Source Software) store for Android.

-### Universal Android Debloater (UAD)
+## Universal Android Debloater (UAD)

-Ok this is not really an app you can download to your phone via APK etc, but rather download it on your pc and and communicate to your Android via ADB.
+Ok this is not really an app you can download to your phone via APK, but rather download it on your pc and and communicate to your Android via ADB.

 https://github.com/0x192/universal-android-debloater